leezer3/OpenBVE/Readme.md

 Automatically generated daily builds are available [here](http://vps.bvecornwall.co.uk/OpenBVE/Builds/).

+Documentation for development of add-ons (update version of docs originally written by _michelle_) can be found [here](https://github.com/leezer3/OpenBVE/tree/master/Documentation).

 ### Notes

 This build has been tested to compile correctly using VS2013 and MonoDevelop, but should also compile with SharpDevelop.